-Our role is to fabricate and install steel structural features at many points throughout the building complex as part of a heritage steel renovation.
-We will also be adding seismic bracing and lowering sections of floor, while preserving historic elements of the structure.
+Our role was to fabricate and install steel structural features at many points throughout the building complex as part of a heritage steel renovation.
+We also added seismic bracing and lowered sections of floor, while preserving historic elements of the structure.

 This job involved fitting new steel with existing old steel.
 There were no as-built drawings of the existing structure, which led us to do our own surveying and on-site investigation.